-Christina Garcia is a truly outstanding conservation leader.
+Christina Garcia is an outstanding conservation leader.
 With a background in natural resource management and marine biology, she became the Executive Director of the Ya’axché Conservation Trust in Belize in 2012.
-Under her leadership, Ya’axché has grown in strength, resilience, influence and impact, and is now considered the most successful NGO in Belize.
+Her leadership has contributed to the strength, resilience, influence and impact of Ya’axché – now considered the most successful NGO in Belize.

 Today, Ya’axché manages three critically important protected areas – the Golden Stream Corridor Preserve, Bladen Nature Reserve and Maya Mountain North Forest Reserve – within the Maya Golden Landscape in southern Belize.